viblo/pymunk/docs/src/showcase.rst

 Pymunk has been used or referenced in a number of scientific papers.

 List of papers which has used or mentioned Pymunk:
+.. (list made using "Chicago" style citation)

+# Ai, Bo, Stephen Tian, Haochen Shi, Yixuan Wang, Cheston Tan, Yunzhu Li, and Jiajun Wu.
+  "RoboPack: Learning Tactile-Informed Dynamics Models for Dense Packing."
+  In ICRA 2024 Workshop on 3D Visual Representations for Robot Manipulation.

+# Balaban, Halely, and Tomer Ullman.
+  "The capacity limits of tracking in the imagination."
+  (2024).

 # Memery, Sean, Mirella Lapata, and Kartic Subr.
   "SimLM: Can Language Models Infer Parameters of Physical Systems?."